Silverr12/DMA-CFW-Guide/README.md

 : Field Programmable Gate Array

 ### ⚠️ Disclaimer
-- (___Don't___ expect this to work for Vanguard, Faceit, or ESEA in the guide's current state. <br />
+- This guide is not always updated to the scene's best practices, excercise caution when live-testing. <br />

-- This guide does ___not___ detail how to set up software or change computer settings to accommodate DMA cards)
+- This guide does ___not___ detail how to set up software or change computer settings to accommodate DMA cards

-- I recognise that there are a lot of methods that skirt around the current detection vectors but this guide covers trying to emulate a legitimate device 1:1 because this is the most future-proof/least likely to be detected in the future from my current understanding.

-- If you don't understand a single part of this guide, this guide is not for you as you will likely brick your card.
-Your best and safest bet is to buy a paid CFW making sure at the very least they have TLP emulation and hope for the best that it's a 1 of 1.
+- If you there are concepts you don't understand even after reading through the whole guide, there is a link to a discord server at the bottom

 ### 📑 CONTENTS